Well-balanced Tri-Ply stainless steel

 Is It Safe?

 I know some people are nervous about non-stick cookware – but the bad old days are (mostly) behind us.
-Abbio uses a PFOA free nonstick coating so can be as sure as is possible that you are doing the best thing for you and your families long term health.
+Abbio uses a PFOA free nonstick coating so can be as sure as is possible that you are doing the best thing for your and your family’s long term health.

 If you want to learn more about this, read our article on the safest types of cookware.